-This article was written and submitted by Kim Bailey.
+This article was written and submitted by Kim Bishop.

 Who says everyday life and aging has to involve stress, pain and inflexibility?
 Not Master Robert Goodman and his Tai Chi students.
 You’ll find them getting healthy and having fun Tuesday mornings at the Seven Lakes West Community Center where Robert teaches a complete system of Tai Chi for health, stress reduction, and personal enjoyment.